MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 ms.date: 09/21/2023
 ---

-# Walkie Talkie app in Microsoft Teams
+# Manage the Walkie Talkie app in Microsoft Teams

 ## Overview of Walkie Talkie

-The Walkie Talkie app in Teams provides instant push-to-talk (PTT) communication for your team and is available on Android and iOS.
-Walkie Talkie allows users to connect with their team using the same underlying channels they're members of.
+The Walkie Talkie app in Microsoft Teams provides instant push-to-talk (PTT) communication for your teams and is available on Android and iOS devices.
+Walkie Talkie allows your users to connect with their team using the same underlying Teams channels that they're members of.

 Only users who connect to Walkie Talkie in a channel become participants and can communicate with each other by using PTT.
 Users continue to receive transmissions until they tap **Stop listening**.
 Walkie Talkie supports communicating in standard, open channels.
 It doesn't support or work on shared and private channels.

-With Walkie Talkie in Teams, users can securely communicate with a familiar PTT experience without needing to carry bulky radios, and Walkie Talkie works anywhere with WiFi or cellular internet connectivity.
+With Walkie Talkie, users can securely communicate with a familiar PTT experience without needing to carry bulky radios.
+Walkie Talkie works anywhere that there's WiFi or cellular internet connectivity.

 > [!NOTE]
 > Walkie Talkie currently is not available in China.